-Pursuant to the Articles of Association*, the Board of Directors of Autoneum Holding Ltd consists of no less than three and no more than nine members.
-As of December 31, 2018 the Board of Directors comprised seven members, none of whom performed executive duties.
+Pursuant to the Articles of Association*, the Board of Directors of Autoneum Holding Ltd consists of no fewer than three and no more than nine members.
+As of December 31, 2019 the Board of Directors comprised seven members, none of whom performed executive duties.
 The functions of Chairman of the Board and CEO are separated in order to ensure a good balance between the Company management and supervisory bodies.

 Independence of non-executive members